Strong margins boost laundry firm Berendsen's profit

 The pound GBP= rose more than 3.3 percent against the dollar in the first six months of the year.

-Operating margin across Berendsen's core businesses - Workwear, Facility and UK flat linen - rose to 18.5 percent in the first half, before amortization of customer contracts, from 18.2 percent a year earlier.
+Operating margin across Berendsen's core businesses - Workwear, Facility and UK flat linen - rose to 18.5 percent in the first half, before amortisation of customer contracts, from 18.2 percent a year earlier.

 Margins at Workwear, under which Berendsen launders and rents uniforms for customers such as fire-fighters and chefs, rose by 50 basis points to 18.2 percent.

-In the Facility business, under which the company provides products such as floor mats and googles for medical centers, margins rose 80 basis points to 25.5 percent.
+In the Facility business, under which the company provides products such as floor mats and googles for medical centres, margins rose 80 basis points to 25.5 percent.

 Berendsen raised its interim dividend to 9.5 pence per share from 8.8 pence.